 Back in the early '80s, the street had a reputation for unlicensed nightclubs and illegal gambling dens.
 Two in particular — Rodo's and El Hueco — were popular with immigrant workers from South America, attracted to one of London's first salsa spots.
 Both clubs were illegal and were scheduled for closure by authorities just two days later.

-150 people were packed into the three-storey building that night.
+150 people were packed into the three-storey building off Denmark Place, a side street, that night.
 One of their number was thrown out for fighting; the front door was locked behind him.
 Disgruntled, he returned with a can of petrol, poured it through the letterbox and started a fire.
 With dozens of people locked inside, in what were essentially wooden buildings, and with no proper fire escape, tragedy was inevitable.

 John Withington, in his excellent book London's Disasters, describes the horrific scenes that awaited Soho's fire brigade: